colemccall/GE_BigData_Project/README.md

 # NNU General Education Outcomes Big Data Management Project

 This project was created in the Fall Semester of 2022 as part of the Advanced Database/Big Data Management Course at Northwest Nazarene University.
-This project intends to provide NNU's GE council with useful statistics, visualizations, and other information regarding the GE outcomes compliance status.
+This project intends to provide NNU's Gen Ed council with useful statistics, visualizations, and other information regarding the GE outcomes compliance status.
 Essentially, this project will aim to:
 - **Use historical (Spring 2022) Canvas data to determine university compliance**
   - Scrape GE assignment data from Canvas